 The Bandstand that is located at the intersection of Water & Front Streets was a gift to the Town of Exeter from Ambrose Swasey in 1916.
 It replaced a wooden bandstand that was in the same location that was built in 1895.

-The Exeter Brass Band was founded in 1847 and has held summer concerts in the Bandstand since then.
-The Brass Band still plays there each Monday night in July, beginning at 7:30 p.m..
+The Exeter Brass Band was founded in 1847 and has held summer concerts ever since.
+Concerts happen at the bandstand each Monday night in July, beginning at 7:30 p.m..
 Brass band concerts are recorded and show periodically on community access channel 98, which is available to Comcast subscribers.